zama-ai/tfhe-rs/mockups/tfhe-hpu-mockup/Readme.md

 ## Example
 The following section explains how to run the user application examples on the mockup backend.
 > NB: The use of the mockup instead of the real hardware is transparent for the user application.
-> Only changes in the configuration file are required, and no hardware support should be activated during compilation (i.e. features like `hpu-aved` or `hpu-xrt`).
+> Only changes in the configuration file are required, and no hardware support should be activated during compilation (i.e. features like `hpu-v80` or `hpu-xrt`).

 ### HPU configuration selection